Human Resources Administration & Development, B.S.

 Choose from Two Specialized Concentrations:

-- The Administration track includes on workplace law, employee compensation and benefits, budgeting, ethics and technology management components.
+- The Administration concentration includes workplace law, employee compensation and benefits, budgeting, ethics, and technology management components.

-- The Training and Development track includes adult learning, curriculum design, materials development, instructional delivery, electronic instruction and web design components.
+- The Training and Development concentration includes adult learning, curriculum design, materials development, instructional design, electronic instruction, and web design components.